santiagvs/Nest.js-Learn/README.md

 ## Description

-- Training and improving my skills in Nest.js framework.
+- Hi, I am Pedro and I use this repository to roadmap my skills in Nest.js framework.

 ## Installation